Mastodonsaurus: Species and classification

-Researchers debate the generic classification of the Russian fossils, sometimes referring to them as "Mastodonsaurus" in quotes or with a question mark (?) to indicate that further study may justify a separate giant mastodonsaurid genus.
+Researchers debate the generic classification of the Russian fossils, sometimes referring to them as "Mastodonsaurus" in quotes or with a question mark (?) to indicate that further study may justify placement in a different or in a new genus.
+A phylogenetic analysis by Schoch and others in 2023 nested the giant Russian taxon closest to species of the related genus Eryosuchus, a large temnospondyl known from the Middle Triassic of northern Russia.